aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldhyperlink/subaddress/_index.md

 title: FieldHyperlink.SubAddress
 linktitle: SubAddress
 second_title: Aspose.Words for .NET API Reference
-description: FieldHyperlink property.
+description: FieldHyperlink SubAddress property.
 Gets or sets a location in the file such as a bookmark where this hyperlink jumps in C#.
 type: docs
 weight: 60
 url: /net/aspose.words.fields/fieldhyperlink/subaddress/